Richard-Sti/csiborgtools/README.md

 ### Consistent halo reconstruction
 - [ ] Make a sketch of the overlap definition and add it to the paper.
 - [ ] Improve the storage system for overlaps and calculate it for all simulations.
+- [ ] Re-calculate the overlaps for CSiBORG1, Quijote and CSiBORG2
+- [ ] Calculate halo properties again.

 ### Enviromental dependence of galaxy properties
-- [ ] Prepare the CSiBORG one particle files for SPH.
+- [x] Prepare the CSiBORG one particle files for SPH.
 - [ ] Transfer, calculate the SPH density field for CSiBORG1 and transfer back.
 - [x] Check that the velocity-field flipping of x and z coordinates is correct.
 - [x] Evaluate and share the density field for SDSS and SDSSxALFALFA for both CSiBORG2 and random fields.